Snowstorms and Insurance

 - Damage to your vehicle caused by collision with other vehicles – regardless of fault – or sliding into a guardrail or power pole, for example, is covered if you purchased optional Collision Coverage.

 - Commercial and Business Insurance policies vary from plan to plan, but typically will provide coverage for damage from the weight of snow and ice up to the policy limits for damage to the property itself along with the building’s contents and liability.

 What is typically not covered?

 - In some policies, removal of trees that have fallen in your yard without damaging a building may not be covered – check with your insurance company or agent.

-- Upgrades that weren’t part of your home before the storm.
+- Upgrades that were not part of your home before the storm.

 - Damage to your home that can be reasonably attributed to the homeowner’s failure to do proper routine maintenance, such as clearing leaves/debris from rain gutters or fixing known leaks around windows or roof flashing.